unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 ### Problem setting

-The problem we are considering here is a simple toy problem: We are trying to fit a (univariate) normal distribution to a set of data points.
-We generate the data, which we denote in the following by $$y$$ from a normal distribution $$x \sim N(-5, 17)$$.
+The problem we are considering here is a simple toy problem: We are trying to fit a (univariate) normal distribution, with unknown mean and unknown standard deviation to a set of data points.

+We test our method on synthetically generated data which is simulated from a normal distribution $$N(-5, 17)$$.

 ```scala mdoc:silent
   val mu = -5